I Want To...

-We have put into place many innovative programs and processes to improve the care our patients receive.
+Howard County General Hospital has put into place many innovative programs and processes to improve the care our patients receive:

 Provider Order Management